JChacon2001/CIT-PROJECT/README.md

 # QuizCIT – Flashcards for IT Students

 **QuizCIT** is a web-based flashcard application designed for All students.
-Users can create, edit, and review flashcards with support for syntax-highlighted code, categorized decks, and CSV import/export.
+Users can create, edit, and review flashcards with support for syntax-highlighted code, categorized decks, and CSV import.
 Built by Group 4 at BCIT.

 ---